Cooking Intensive

 • Full Day Fours

-The camp day for Half Day Fours and Half Day Nearly Fours is 9am-1pm Monday-Thursday and 9am-4pm on Friday for Field Trips and Exploration Days.
+The camp day for Half Day Fours and Half Day Nearly Fours is 9am-1pm Monday-Thursday and 9am-4pm on Friday for Field Trips.
 Full Day Fours meet 9am-4:00pm Monday-Friday.
 Registration is by two-week sessions.
-The camp program for children in the Fours includes organized activities in their Homegroups and outdoor play, daily workshop rotations of either movement, sensory, science, music or cooking, Exploration Days on the first Friday and a Field Trip on the second Friday of each session.
+The camp program for children in the Fours includes organized activities in their Homegroups and outdoor play, daily workshop rotations of either movement, sensory, science, music or cooking, and Field Trips on each Friday of each session.

 Please note that all campers are required to be toilet trained.